simpx/pmo/dev.md

 api: python api.py

 # Invalid - using reserved name
-servly: node app.js  # This will not work as expected
+pmo: node app.js  # This will not work as expected
 ```

 ### Environment Variables